The Ultimate Charleston Travel Guide

 The Shops at Belmond Place ($$$$)

-Luxury shopping mall with high-end service.
+The shops at Belmond Place are luxurious designer shops with high-end service.
 The Gucci store is reason enough to want to come here.
-If you’re on a budget stay far away from this place!
+Finally, if you’re on a budget stay far away from this place!

 Getting Around Charleston